syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Troubleshooting.md

 ### Assembly Reference Issues

-The Syncfusion® Troubleshooter deals with the following assembly reference issues in Syncfusion® Projects.
+The Syncfusion&reg; Troubleshooter deals with the following assembly reference issues in Syncfusion&reg; Projects.

 1. Dependent assemblies are missing for referred assemblies from project.